 Trail of the wildlings from North of the Wall

-Europe’s largest glacier, Vatnajökull, which covers 3,100 square meters in south east Iceland, plays the land beyond the wall – home of mystical creatures - in Game of Thrones.
-Even when the cameras aren’t rolling, it doesn’t lose any of its atmospheric charm.
+Europe’s largest glacier, Vatnajökull, which covers 3,100 square meters in southeast Iceland, plays the land beyond the wall – home of mystical creatures - in Game of Thrones.
+Even when the cameras aren’t rolling, it doesn’t lose any of its atmospheric charms.

 We also explore Þjórsárdalur and the Settlement Era Viking Lodge – the location of an elaborate and vicious battle - where a farming village was attacked by Wildings and Thenns.

 Our Game of Thrones tour will immerse you in the dramatic surroundings of the series’ backdrop.
-Swords optional, obviously!
+Swords are optional!

 Here’s how you can experience the Game of Thrones filming locations for yourself:

-Gray Line Iceland is the sightseeing expert here in Iceland.
+Gray Line Iceland is a sightseeing expert here in Iceland.
 That means we run all sorts of tours of Iceland – right across the country including our very popular Game of Thrones tours.
 Come with us and visit some of the most dramatic filming locations from the series.
-Our professional and expert guide will share their knowledge with you – from details about the history of those locations, to stories about the filming, to even what it was like for Free Folk, like the Ancient Vikings to survive on this challenging landscape.
-Find out more about us, and our tours at: grayline.is
+Our professional and expert guide will share their knowledge with you – from details about the history of those locations to stories about the filming, to even what it was like for Free Folk like the Ancient Vikings to survive on this challenging landscape.
+Find out more about us, and our tours at Grayline.is

-If you’re a fan of Game of Thrones, the Iceland is definitely the holiday destination for you.
+If you’re a fan of Game of Thrones, Iceland is the holiday destination for you.
 Come, we’d love to show you around!